gpuoti/Artifact-PonyExpress/doc/source/quick-start.rst

 Quick start guide
 =================

-Let have a taste of what the benefits of using **Broker** are with a very quick tour.
+Let have a taste of what the benefits of using **pony** are with a very quick tour.
 Suppose you are going to start a new project and that, over years, your company has developed a bounce of little software components that easy your life so much once they are in place.
 If they are small, they possibly also are many.

 Suppose you are going to develop a microservice that will comunicate by means of json strings exchanged over a proprietary protocol.
 Of course your company have his own libraries to deal with theese basic tasks: